PSA: A novel optimization algorithm based on survival rules of porcellio scaber: Benchmark validation

-We also consider the Goldstein and Price problem:
+We also consider the Goldstein and Price problem \cite{gold}:

-The function has four local minima and the global minimizer is $\mathbf{x}_*=[0,-1]^\text{T}$ with the minimum being $f_*=3$.
-By using 20 porcellio scaber and taking 40 steps of movement, with $\lambda=0.6$ and the other parameters set the same as those in the previous experiment, the numerical experiment result of the proposed PS algorithm for solving the Easom problem (\ref{fun.2}) is visualized in Fig. \ref{fig.4}.
-Note that, the initial positions of the 20 porcellio scaber are randomly set and are guaranteed to satisfy the inequality constraints.
+The function has four local minima and the global minimizer is $\mathbf{x}_*=[0,-1]^\text{T}$ with the minimum being $f_*=3$ in the region established by the constraints $x_1\geq-2$ and $x_2\leq2$.
+By using 20 porcellio scaber and taking 40 steps of movement, with $\lambda=0.6$ and the other parameters set the same as those in the previous experiment, the best numerical experiment result of the proposed PSA for solving the Goldstein and Price problem problem (\ref{fun.2}) is visualized in Fig. \ref{fig.4}.
+Note that, the initial positions of the 20 porcellio scaber are randomly set and are guaranteed to satisfy the inequality constraints $x_1\geq-2$ and $x_2\leq2$ so as to find the optimal solution in the region.
 The solution obtained in the experiment by the algorithm is $\mathbf{x}_*=[-0.000033275995519,-1.000060284512512]^\text{T}$ with the corresponding function value being $f(\mathbf{x}_*)=3.000001415798920\approx3$.
-The result further validates the efficacy of the proposed PS algorithm.
+The result further validates the efficacy of the proposed PSA.